-To capture what it’s like to be in a place as dynamic as Hong Kong, you need a wide array of angles.
+To fully see a place as dynamic as Hong Kong, you need to capture every angle.

-In Spring 2018, a group of journalism students from Ryerson University in Toronto, Canada
+In Spring 2018, a team of journalism students from Ryerson University in Toronto, Canada

 landed in Hong Kong for a two-week-long reporting project.

-They were equipped with panoramic video cameras to produce more immersive storytelling experiences.
+They were equipped with 360 video cameras to produce more immersive storytelling experiences.

 This is what they found.